-• when the us be displayed es a value other than Repair or Clean in the Maintenance Type field, er enters ANY value in the Labor Cost field, the following message will d: [Entered Value] is not a valid Repair Type.
-[Entered Value] will be h the value that the user entered.
-The code that defines this behavior Return FieldValidationStatus.Failure(CStr(CurrentEntity.Fields("EREPAI REPAI_TYPE_CHR").Value) & " is not a valid Repair Type.") • Maintenance select a Rep ers a value in the Labor Cost field without first selecting a value in the e Type field, the following message will be displayed: You must first air Type .
-The code that defines this behavior is:
+• If a user types a value other than Repair or Clean in the Maintenance Type field, when the user enters ANY value in the Labor Cost field, the following message will be displayed: [Entered Value] is not a valid Repair Type.
+[Entered Value] will be replaced with the value that the user entered.
+The code that defines this behavior is: Case Else Return FieldValidationStatus.Failure(CStr(CurrentEntity.Fields("EREPAI_REPAI_TYPE_CHR").Value) & " is not a valid Repair Type.")
+End Select • If a user enters a value in the Labor Cost field without first selecting a value in the Maintenance Type field, the following message will be displayed: You must first select a Repair Type .
+The code that defines this behavior is: Else Return FieldValidationStatus.Failure("You must first select a Repair Type.")
+End If